Should I buy a house now?

 Create a free Tembo plan to not only get a personalised recommendation on how to increase your buying budget, but also indicative monthly mortgage repayments and interest rates.
 So you can see whether a mortgage could be more affordable than renting.

-Is owning a house worth it in the UK?
+Is buying a house worth it in the UK?
 Is it a good investment?

 Your parents, aunties and uncles might have told you tales about buying a small 3-bed terraced house for £17,000 in the late 80s, only for it to be worth £500,000 today.
 These tales of property price growth within a generation can make getting your own home sound like the perfect investment.